cjakabos/portfolio-web/README.md

 If everything is correctly started, you should see a login page:
 ![](examples/react1.png)

-And you should be able to register and log in, [after starting the backend services, ecommerce is a must, the rest is optional](#2-ecommerce-api), and see the current front-end of the api integrations from the services above:
+And you should be able to register and log in, [after starting the backend services, cloudapp is a must, the rest is optional](#2-cloudapp-api), and see the current front-end of the api integrations from the services above:
 ![](examples/react2.png)

 ## 1. Machine learning system for Customer Segmentation